CDCgov/prime-simplereport/README.md

 6. Add a release title `Revert to ${version_tag}`
 7. Add a description briefly explaining why the revert is needed
 8. Click publish release
 9. Verify the changes are live by ensuring the deployed commit hash matches the commit hash on the release.
-This is done my going to `/app/static/commit.txt` and `/api/actuator/info`
+This is done by going to `/app/static/commit.txt` and `/api/actuator/info`

 ### Deploy With Action